sandshrewmetaprotocols/alkanes-docs/docs/case-studies/beyond.md

 Beyond enables teams more flexibility when migrating to and from other Bitcoin L1 assets and standards into the new era of programmability with Alkanes.

-Beyond is leveraging Alkanes to build advanced trading infrastructure directly on Bitcoin.
-Their implementation showcases how Alkanes can be used to create sophisticated financial instruments while maintaining the security and decentralization of the Bitcoin network.

 Learn more at [beyond.tech](https://beyond.tech/)